 On land, a bike tour gives you a chance to explore urban as well as natural environments while enjoying the year-round Florida sun.
 There are many reputable tour companies to choose from on our tours page.

 In Naples, pedal through the attractive downtown area and take in views of the Gulf while surrounded by lush landscaping.
 Marco Island is a treat for nature enthusiasts, with a chance to see dolphins, manatees and rare creatures such as the burrowing owl.
 And it’s not surprising that exploring the Everglades by bike will reward you with a panorama of natural wonders: diverse landscapes including prairies, swamps and marshes, and an abundance of fascinating wildlife.
 Perhaps you’ll spot a black bear, alligator, bobcat, deer or turkey.

 Airplanes & Swamp Buggies

 Seeing the picturesque Gulf of Mexico, the labyrinthine 10,000 Islands and the wild vistas of the Everglades from a bird’s-eye view is something you simply won’t forget.
-Several private companies, such as Salt Island Sea Planes, Wings Aero Tours and Island Hoppers, offer guided flight tours for the ultimate sightseeing experience.
+Several private companies, such as Salt Island Sea Planes and Wings Aero Tours, offer guided flight tours for the ultimate sightseeing experience.

 For an equally fascinating but more grounded experience, climb aboard an elevated swamp buggy for an eco-tour of the Everglades.
 These vehicles with massive tires can get you right out into the swamps and prairies of Big Cypress National Preserve, and up close to the astounding array of wildlife in the legendary River of Grass.
 The Everglades is one of the world’s most treasured environments – no trip to the Paradise Coast would be complete without a visit.